-Chairperson of the Credit Committee of the Board (CCB) and Member of the Board Executive, Nomination and Remuneration Committee (ENRC)
+Chairperson of the Credit Committee of the Board (CCB) and member of the Board Executive, Nomination and Remuneration Committee (ENRC)

 Mr. Hamad Mohammad Al Wahaibi has been a Director of the Bank since March 2014.
 He has 20 years of experience in the GCC.
-He has been a director of investment with the Ministry of Defense Pension Fund for the past six years.
+He has been a director of investment with the Ministry of Defense Pension Fund for the past eight years.
 Mr. Al Wahaibi is also a member of the boards of Voltamp Energy Company and ACWA Power Company.

-Mr. Al Wahaibi holds a Masters of Business Administration (MBA) degree, specializing in Finance, and he is a Chartered Financial Analyst (CFA) charter holder, Chartered Alternative Investment Analyst (CAIA) charter holder, as well as a Certificate in Investment Performance Measurement (CIPM) Certificant.
+Mr. Al Wahaibi holds a Masters of Business Administration degree, specializing in Finance.
+He is a Chartered Financial Analyst (CFA) charter holder, Chartered Alternative Investment Analyst (CAIA) charter holder, and has a Certificate in Investment Performance Measurement (CIPM).